/etc/profile: Explanation & Insights

 Setting aliases:

 Aliases are shortcuts for frequently used commands.
-In the /etc/profile
+In the /etc/profile file, you can set aliases that are available

 to all users.
-For example, if you want to create an alias for the ls
+For example, if you want to create an alias for the ls command that displays the

-files in color, you can add the following line to /etc/profile
+files in color, you can add the following line to /etc/profile:

 alias ls='ls --color=auto'